In the Rehabilitation, Reintegration & Recovery space

 People with BPD develop other mental health problems with time, such as:

-Borderline personality disorder symptoms in males and quite different than females for many reasons.
+Borderline personality disorder symptoms in males are quite different from females for many reasons.
 They possess aggressively thin skin to criticism and control a scenario through strong criticism of others.
 They tend to compensate for the lack of control they experienced in childhood or any trauma by overly controlling their adult relationships.
 They are often misdiagnosed with other disorders as they put forward strong irrational behaviours.

 Borderline personality disorder can damage an individual’s life in many ways.
 It can negatively affect academic career, jobs, intimate relationships, social activities and self-image, resulting in:

-The causes of BPD are unclear, but it appears to be a result of a combination of different factors.
-Borderline personality disorder causes might depend on the following factors which are believed to play a role in BPD development –
+The causes of BPD are unclear, but it appears to be a result of a combination of different factors. and might depend on the following factors which are believed to play a role in BPD development –

 Genetics – Studies on families with twins suggest that BPD might be inherited or strongly associated with other mental health disorders among family members.